Skip to main content

 Should I take iron every day or every other day?

-Recent research from ETH Zurich (Stoffel et al., 2020) found that alternate-day iron dosing improves fractional absorption by about 40% compared to daily dosing.
-This is because iron triggers hepcidin release, which blocks absorption for about 24 hours.
+Research from ETH Zurich (Stoffel et al., 2017) found that alternate-day iron dosing improves fractional absorption compared to consecutive-day dosing [2].
+This is because iron triggers hepcidin release, which blunts absorption of a second dose given within 24 hours.
 For non-anemic iron deficiency, every-other-day dosing is now recommended by many hematologists.

 How do I know if I need iron supplements?